 What We Do

-The Regional Growth Strategy (RGS) is a long-term planning project that deals with growth management issues over a 20-year period for the south Okanagan.
-The South Okanagan RGS has been developed over the past five years using a collaborative process that involves ongoing work with the public, First Nations, local, regional, provincial and federal governments.
+The South Okanagan Regional Growth Strategy, Bylaw No. 2421, 2007, (RGS), adopted on April 1, 2010, is a long term planning document that deals with growth management issues over a 20 + year period for the South Okanagan.
+The RGS was developed over a six year period between 2004 and 2010 using a collaborative process that involved working with the public, First Nations, Local, regional, provincial and federal governments.

 Ultimately, the RGS aims to ensure that growth in the south Okanagan takes place in a sustainable manner.

 The area within which the RGS applies includes the southern portion of the Okanagan Valley and encompasses Electoral Areas “A”, “C”, “D”, “E” and “F” as well as the municipalities of Osoyoos, Oliver, Penticton and Summerland.
 The area is shown in Figure 1 below.